rich-murphey/gnu-graphics/README.md

 standard sizes distributed with X windows are 8, 10, 12, 14, 18, and
 24 points.
 Text at these point sizes will display correctly in the `idraw` editor.
-Other font sizes will print correctly on a PostScript device such as the laserwriter, but may not appear at the correct size in the `idraw` editor.
+Other font sizes will print correctly on a Postscript device such as the laser writer, but may not appear at the correct size in the `idraw` editor.
 ###### -font `name` | -fo `name`
 The font name option specifies the name of the default font for all text appearing in the plot.  `plot2ps -help` prints a listing of the font names on the standard output.
-These names include the available builtin fonts on standard PostScript printers.
+These names include the available builtin fonts on standard Postscript printers.
 ###### -high-byte-first | -h
 The high-byte-first option specifies explicitly that the higher order byte of each signed, two byte integer occurs first in the file.
 It